 White House, EU, UK, and Australia Make Major Investments

-What if we could deliver the right treatment at the right time, to the right person to better, more effectively treat complex disease?
+What if we could deliver the right treatment at the right time, to the right person to better, more effectively treat complex diseases?
 This is the promise of precision medicine, to be able to approach complex disease treatment and prevention by taking into account individual variability in genes, environment, and lifestyle for each person.

-Many of today’s medical treatments have been designed for the masses while the promise of precision medicine is to build treatments that are constructed around specific disease and individual characteristics.
-For example, if the genetic profile of an individual’s tumour could be measured, physicians can better manage cancer treatment by using the right drug for that genetic profile, which should lead to better outcomes and reduced adverse effects.
+Many of today’s medical treatments have been designed for the masses while the promise of precision medicine is to build treatments that are constructed around specific diseases and individual characteristics.
+For example, if the genetic profile of an individual’s tumor could be measured, physicians can better manage cancer treatment by using the right drug for that genetic profile, which should lead to better outcomes and reduced adverse effects.

 New White House Initiative Announced – USA

 During President Obama’s 2015 State of the Union address, he announced the launch of the Precision Medicine Initiative (PMI).
 This new research effort is slated to revolutionize how we improve health and treat disease.
 In December 2015, President Obama signed into law a budget agreement that earmarked $200 million specifically for the advancement of precision medicine.

 Watch Jo Handelsman, Associate Director for Science in the Office of Science and Technology Policy, explains the Precision Medicine Initiative and its significance.

 EU Personalized and Precision Medicine Initiatives